-Effective December 31, 2021, the Company entered into a Third Amendment (the "Third Amendment") to its Fourth Amended and Restated Loan and Security Agreement with Squadron Capital LLC, or Squadron (as so amended, the "Loan Agreement").
+On June 13, 2022, the Company entered into a Fourth Amendment (the "Fourth Amendment") to its Fourth Amended and Restated Loan and Security Agreement with Squadron Capital LLC, or Squadron (as so amended, the "Loan Agreement").
+The Fourth Amendment increased the amount available under

 The Loan Agreement provides a \$25,000 revolving credit facility, with interest only payments, at an annual interest rate equal to the greater of (a) six month SOFR plus 8.69% and (b) 10.0%.
+Prior to December 31, 2021, the interest rate on the facility had been equal to the greater of (a) three month LIBOR plus 8.61% and (b) 10.0%.
 The Company pays Squadron an unused commitment fee in an amount equal to the per annum rate of 0.50% (computed on the basis of a year of 360 days and the actual number of days elapsed) times the daily unused portion of the revolving credit commitment.
 The unused commitment fee is payable quarterly in arrears.
-Prior to the Third Amendment, the interest rate on the facility had been equal to the greater of (a) three month LIBOR plus 8.61% and (b) 10.0%.
-While the Loan Agreement previously provided for certain term loans, there are no longer any outstanding term loan obligations.